-The proposed work is the construction, operation, and maintenance of a transport corridor in Whenuapai, from the Brigham Creek Road intersection to Trig Road (South), including active transport facilities and associated infrastructure.
+The proposed work is the construction, operation, and maintenance of a transport corridor in Whenuapai, from the Brigham Creek Road intersection to the intersection with Northside Drive, including active transport facilities and associated infrastructure.
 The proposed work is shown in the following Concept Plan and includes:

-- (a) An upgraded transport corridor and active transport facilities; - (b) Associated works including intersections, bridges, embankments, retaining, culverts, stormwater management systems; - (c) Changes to local roads, where the proposed work intersects with local roads; and - (d) Construction activities, including vegetation removal, construction compounds, laydown areas, bridge works area, construction traffic management and the re-grade of driveways.
+- (a) An upgraded and new transport corridor, including public transport and active transport facilities; - (b) Associated works including intersections, bridges, embankments, retaining, culverts, stormwater management systems; - (c) Changes to local roads, where the proposed work intersects with local roads; and - (d) Construction activities, including vegetation removal, construction compounds, laydown areas, bridge works area, construction traffic management and the re-grade of driveways.